Schluggi/AIOsense/docs/sensors.md

 <hr>

-## 🌡️Temperature, Humidity, Pressure & Air Quality
+## 🌡️Temperature, Humidity, Pressure, VOC & Air Quality

 For these measurements we recommend the industrial sensors BME680/BME688 or the BME280 (cheaper but without air